 13 Helpful Tips for Cycling in the Snow and Ice

-Snow and ice might seem like formidable winter enemies for e-bike commuters.
+Snow and ice might seem like formidable winter enemies for commuters.
 But with the right gear and preparation, they don't have to keep you off your bike.

-We asked Tern’s Design Director Joakim “Jojo” Uimonen, who lives in Finland, for his best tips on e-bike riding and maintenance for snowy and icy winters.
+We asked Tern’s Design Director Joakim “Jojo” Uimonen, who lives in Finland, for his best tips on riding and maintenance for snowy and icy winters.
 We hope his advice gives you the confidence to ride right through your local winter wonderland.

 Bike Equipment Considerations

 Switching to studded tires will give you better control when riding on snow and ice.
 Put them on your bike whenever your cycling route is snow-covered or icy for a safer, more confident ride.

 The Schwalbe Marathon Winter Plus 55-406 (20 X 2.15) tires fit the GSD and the Vektron.
 For other recommendations, check with your local bike shop.

 2. Be aware that your e-bike’s battery range will decrease